Mykol71/ostools-1.17/README.md

 - After the OS installs, the system will reboot.
 Then login as tfsupport with the default password.
 You will be forced to change the tfsupport password on first login
 - Install a basis license
 - Run EM_PWD script to set the enterprise manager password.
+- machine_specific; the last script ran during the stage folder exec, is a machine_specific script.
+That script, checks to see if there is a group name matching the current system serial number, and if it exists, execs the group.

 hosting
 -------